 If you enter the object name into the Console, you’ll get a bit of an information dump, but there are some important and recognisable things here.

-1. The first of these is the element coefficients.
+.
 The first column of coefficients is the estimated expression in our baseline (PI16-) cell type, whilst our second column estimates the difference for each gene within the PI16+ samples.
-This is our logFC estimate for PI16+ cells in comparison to PI16- cells!
+This is our logFC estimate for PI16+ cells in comparison to PI16- cells!sigma

-2. The next element of interest is called sigma and this is our gene-specific estimate of the population standard deviation (also known as s in lectures).
+and this is our gene-specific estimate of the population standard deviation (also known as s

 fit <- lmFit(eset, design) %>%